Prashant-Android/Chimple-Launcher/README.md

 ## Usage

 1. **Login**
-   - Use your credentials to log into the CHimple Launcher app.
+   - Use your credentials to log into the Chimple Launcher app.

 2. **Setting PIN Code**
    - Navigate to settings and generate a PIN code for access control.